remino/scrollerful/README.md

 https://user-images.githubusercontent.com/29999/210556744-519eccd4-27c2-4f58-a9a3-37f2837338b8.mp4

-**Scrollerful** is a lightweight, dependency-free JavaScript library which uses CSS variables to help animate elements on a page as the user scrolls.
+### What is it?

+**Scrollerful** is a tiny JavaScript library of around 1 KB brotlied that works with some stylesheet it inserts in the HTML to control CSS animations while scrolling.

+### How does it work?

+1. You set a *floater* in a *container* with *sprites* (or elements) to animate.
+2. When you scroll, the library checks to see how much of the container has been scrolled in and out the viewport, while the floater with its sprites remains entirely visible.
+3. The library sets some CSS variables to indicate how much as been scrolled and what point of the animation should be displayed, effectively animating sprites will scrolling.

 [Back to top](#scrollerful)

 ### Built With